handymic/handymic-hub-server/README.md

 # HANDYMIC HUB SERVER

-Handymic hub (voip) server to be run on handymic-hub (eg. raspberry-pi).
+Handymic hub (voip) server to be run on handymic-hub hardware (eg. raspberry-pi).
 This is the hub service that all clients will eventually discover & connect to.

 ## Running